-13 For submission of documents "together with" an application, see Customs Control rule 41.24 as applied by rule 13.7 of these Rules.
+&lt;sup>14 For submission of documents "together with" an application, see Customs Control rule 41.24 as applied by rule 13.5A of these Rules.

 - (b) in the case of a juristic entity, a certified copy of the document authorising the person who signed the agreement on behalf of the entity, to act on behalf of the entity; and - (c) a certified copy of the identity document or passport of any authorised person referred to in paragraph (b).